 Truffles are best served over dishes like pasta and risotto at the last minute using a special truffle shaver.

-Store truffles in a sealed jar of rice in the fridge, they'll impart the rice with a delicious truffle aroma.
+Store truffles in a sealed jar of rice in the fridge, they’ll impart their enticing truffle aroma to the rice.

 A slightly earthy pinot noir work well with truffles’ funky aroma.